kmorris896/rapture-discord-server-documentation/index.md

 # Welcome to Rapture

 Rapture is a BDSM-themed Discord Server.
-It is currently invite-only.
+To join, you must have a Discord account.
+To join, click the link below:

+<iframe src="https://discord.com/widget?id=752074304224755752&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 This site has all of the documentation that is used on the server, including rules, policies, text, etc.  It also has the moderation manual that is used by the moderation team.